-One year ago today, history was made in PyeongChang when Simon Patmore won Australia’s first Paralympic winter gold medal in 16 years.
+One year ago today (12 March), history was made in PyeongChang, South Korea, when Simon Patmore won Australia’s first Paralympic winter gold medal in 16 years.

 The gold medal cemented him as one of Australia’s sporting legends – the first athlete to win a medal at a Summer, Winter and Commonwealth Games.

-On freezing slope at the Jeongseon Alpine Centre, Patmore soared down the hill six times over the course of the day, completing two qualifying runs and head-to-head eliminations in the third, quarter-final, semi-final and the gold medal race.
+On a freezing slope at the Jeongseon Alpine Centre, Patmore soared down the hill six times over the course of the day – completing two qualifying runs and head-to-head eliminations in the third, the quarter-final, semi-final and the gold medal race.
 With so much history to be made, Patmore proved he had the mindset of a gold medal winner, focussing in on each individual race.

 He even overcame a scare mid-race in the final, when despite leading against Italian Manuel Pozzerle, he wobbled and was close to crashing out.
 He admitted later he thought he was going to ruin his chance at gold.

-Instead he won Australia’s first ever gold medal in Para-snowboarding.
+Instead, he won Australia’s first ever gold medal in Para-snowboard.

-“I was right on that boarderline,” Patmore said at the time.
+“I was right on that borderline,” Patmore said at the time.

 Crossing the line, realising what he had done, he says his goggles fogged up.

-“I had to collapse on the ground or I would have runs straight into everyone.”
+“I had to collapse on the ground or I would have run straight into everyone.”